pyagmail/pyagmail/README.md

 ## To remember

 - Configuring keyring
-- Set gmail account to operate with in less security apps (gmail option option security)
+- Set google account to operate with in less security apps (google account option option security)
+- Set digital signature to emails in gmail
+- Set autoreply message in gmail to tell users where can contact you

 ## Used resouces